 There are thousands of riads in Marrakech, yet Riad Assakina manages to stand out from the crowd whilst still ticking those all-important boxes.
 And it’s all because the delightful British owners Grant and Michele have created a space with personality as well as sparkle.
 In his previous life Grant was a senior partner at an international law firm, as well as a bit of an adventurer.
 He once trained as a mounted warrior in Mongolia and has also followed the reindeer migration in the Arctic.
 Grant plays down his achievements but we’re rather impressed!
 Michele is an interior designer, which is kinda useful when you have a riad to restore.

 They are keen to share the story of the years they spent renovating the luxury Marrakech riad, and it certainly makes you appreciate even more what they have achieved.
 Riads with a bit of history behind them feel much more meaningful than places which are simply pretty.
-Did you know Riad Assakina used to be a brothel and was home to 19 prostitutes and their families?
+Did you know Riad Assakina used to be a home for 19 ‘ladies of the night’ and their families?
 Who doesn’t love a bit of juicy history like that.

 Today Riad Assakina is far from seedy, with its immaculate yet comfortable Moroccan furnishings and steady stream of respectable paying guests!
 Michele’s natural artistry is evident in every corner of the riad, which expertly balances a bit of Moroccan magic with Western functionality.
 I’m going to take advantage of her design expertise when we move house, because our living room and bathroom are going to be Moroccan!
 Hubbie doesn’t know this yet.
 Just like he didn’t realise I would be painting the walls of our current lounge bright purple.
 Sometimes it’s best to just tell him afterwards!